KeyBridge/lib-jose/readme.md

   *  by default, for each message new content encryption key (CEK) should be generated.
 This key is used to encrypt the plaintext and is attached to the final message.
 Public key of recipient or a shared key is used only to encrypt the CEK (unless direct encryption is used, see below).
   *  only AEAD (Authenticated Encryption with Associated Data) algorithms are defined in the standard, so users do not have to think about how to combine JWE with JWS.

-Just like with JWS, header data of JWE object can be transmitted in either integrity protected, unprotected or per-recipient unprotected header.
+Just like with JWS, header data of JWE object can be transmitted in either integrity protected, unprotected or per-recipient unprotected unprotectedHeader.
 The final JSON serialized output then has the following structure:

 ```
 {
   "protected": "<integrity-protected header contents>",
   "unprotected": <non-integrity-protected header contents>,
   "recipients": [
-    {"header": <per-recipient unprotected header 1 contents>,
+    {"header": <per-recipient unprotected unprotectedHeader 1 contents>,
      "encrypted_key": "<encrypted key 1 contents>"},
      ...
-    {"header": <per-recipient unprotected header N contents>,
+    {"header": <per-recipient unprotected unprotectedHeader N contents>,
      "encrypted_key": "<encrypted key N contents>"}],
   "aad":"<additional authenticated data contents>",
   "iv":"<initialization vector contents>",